SC refuses to stay Delhi HC order allowing pvt schools to levy development, annual fees | Law-Order

 SC refuses to stay Delhi HC order allowing pvt schools to levy development, annual fees

-Do something, who is stopping you, the division bench of the high court had said.The May 31 verdict had quashed two office orders of April and August last year issued by the Directorate of Education DoE of the Delhi government forbidding and postponing collection of annual charges and development fees, saying they were illegal and ultra vires the powers of DoE stipulated under the Delhi School Education DSE Act and the Rules.
+Do something, who is stopping you, the division bench of the high court had said.The May 31 verdict had quashed two office orders of April and August last year issued by the DoE forbidding and postponing collection of annual charges and development fees, saying they were illegal and ultra vires the powers of DoE stipulated under the Delhi School Education DSE Act and the Rules.

 - Country: